MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-collaboration-data.md

 1. Explore your usage in the automatically generated report.
 1. Explore engagement in the teams you participate in.

 The report is saved in your Power BI account and stays refreshed.
-You can keep coming back every few days to see how actions you take effective the trends.
+You can come back every few days to see how  your actions change the trends.
 When working in a team, it’s great to discuss the data and ways to improve.

 ## Questions to ask about your collaboration

 ### Am I effective in meetings?

 When looking at your meeting participation, you can see where you spend your time.
 Look at whether you spend most of your time in meetings or if you have enough focus time to get work done.
 You can see if you’re mostly participating in or organizing meetings.
-Depending on your organization and your role, the balance of what’s “right” might change, but it’s important to ask the following:
+Depending on your organization and your role, the balance of what’s “right” might change, but it’s important to ask the following questions:

 - Are the meetings I’m in clearly furthering the objectives of my role and my organization?
 - Am I setting the pace of delivery effectively by organizing important meetings to support my objectives?